 In Real Life, it's odd that westerners associate the word "republic" with democracy.
 It didn't have that meaning originally, and now we've got these guys using the name! note It may be because it is a relatively recent, but increasingly popular, invention in Real Life.
 A government that claims to be democratic, even when it's not, is implicitly agreeing that democracy is a good thing... or maybe just recognizes that others think that democracy is a good thing and is blending in for political camouflage.

 Note that "socialist republic" and "people's republic" are terms that communist countries use to describe themselves and communism. note The ruling parties of those states claim(ed) their country was not truly communist, but in transition to the communism envisioned by Marx and Engels.
 Because of this, the term "People's Republic" is often applied jokingly to any locale that's seen as being politically to the left of its neighbors; in this case, it usually doesn't connote tyranny (and may connote the opposite, a head-in-the-clouds idealism).
+Indeed, there are many left-wingers who are perfectly fine with small government; they just want that small government to be completely devoted to social reform of its respective community.

 A form of Newspeak.
 A subtrope of Super Happy Fun Trope of Doom.
 Definitely Names to Run Away From Really Fast if you can.
 Given what these governmentstend to have at their disposal, that's a big "if."
 It is often headed by The Generalissimo, or/and Just the First Citizen.
 If they go so far as to have "elections", see Corrupt Politician.